archope/archope/README.md

 - 👋 Hi, I’m @archope
-- 👀 I’m interested in crypto
+- 👀 I’m interested in ...
+Programming and crypto
-- 🌱 I’m currently learning Facebook ads
+- 🌱 I’m currently learning ...
+Java, Python and Java scrip for the purposed of software testing
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate on ...
+E-commerce, Fintech and Crypto Projects
-- 📫 How to reach me soilactionpoint@gmail.com
+- 📫 How to reach me ... on my twitter via @colossus_DHova

 <!---
 archope/archope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.